 Open Security: Open Source Software’s Role in Government Cybersecurity

 Open Source Software in Government: Challenges and Opportunities

 Cyber Security Division’s Homeland Open Security Technology (HOST) project was awarded the Open Source for America (OSFA) 2011 Government Deployment of Open Source Award.
 HOST won the award in the category of “Open Source Deployment in Government”.
 More information on the annual OSFA awards can be found on their web site (http://opensourceforamerica.org/2011/11/awards/)

 Mailing List – If you would like to stay current on this program, please contact the program at email@example.com and request to be added to our mailing list.

 Previous Talks & Events

-GovLoop, the Homeland Open Source Technology (HOST) program, and RedHat hosted the GovLoop Webinar on June 7, 2012 at 2PM ET to discuss a recent HOST report.
+GovLoop, the Homeland Open Source Technology (HOST) program, and RedHat hosted the GovLoop Webinar on June 7, 2012 at 2PM ET to discuss a HOST report.
 Main topics of the GovLoop Webinar included: Current open source software roadblocks; the state of the collaborative development of software; open source software security; opportunities for open source software in government; and available solutions.